Dosage & Administration

 - Allow the tablet to dissolve completely.
 If patients have dry mouth, instruct them to take a sip of water to moisten it.
 Water should be spit out or swallowed and hands must be dry before the tablet can be placed under the tongue

-Important patient counseling information
+Important patient counseling information5

-- Distribute Medication Guide to your patient.
+- Distribute the ZUBSOLV Medication Guide to your patient

 - Chewing or swallowing the tablet while it is dissolving will prevent the medication from working as it should